AckerlyXu/heima/articles/iot-hub/iot-hub-rm-template-powershell.md

 ## Next steps
 Now you have deployed an IoT hub using an Azure Resource Manager template with PowerShell, you may want to explore further:

-- Read about the capabilities of the [IoT Hub Resource Provider REST API][lnk-rest-api].
 - Read [Azure Resource Manager overview][lnk-azure-rm-overview] to learn more about the capabilities of Azure Resource Manager.

 To learn more about developing for IoT Hub, see the following articles: